Life Enjoyed

 IMG_4776

+A lot of the songs I teach my son are the ones I was taught growing up in church.
+They may be simple songs, but they are more profound than I first realized.
+Oh, and they are short so my brain can retain and retrieve as needed (bonus).
 ‘Trust and Obey’ is one I like because of the sing song rhyming melody.
-It goes: “Trust and obey, for there’s no other way, to be happy in Jesus but to trust and obey” (emphasis mine).
+It goes: “Trust and obey, for there’s no other way, to be happy in Jesus but to trust and obey”.
 I’m learning through songs like this that trust and obedience to the Lord are essential for sustainable joy.
 Do I really trust Him the way I say I do?
 Oh to have the faith of a child.
 My son just assumes I’ll take care of him (which I will) because he trusts me.
 He doesn’t ever worry or wring his hands or live in fear – he simply trusts.

 Is it really that easy?
 I think grown-ups have a few hurdles to overcome because if you have lived in this world long enough you’ve been burned once or twice, experiencing disappointment and sadness.
 We become jaded because the world is not as it should be.
-Sinful people living in a world with sinful people sometimes results in distrust and heartache.
+Sinful people living in a world with sinful people often results in distrust and heartache.
 But our God is not flawed like we are.

 Christ commands us to love and obey Him because Jesus is the very best for us.
 It is to glorify Himself and for our own good.
-So when you and I live our lives learning to trust God, walking in obedience with our every day we start to see God at work in His faithfulness.
-Love begins to bloom and stretch out.
+So when we learn to trust God and obey Him each day, we start to see the Lord at work in His faithfulness.
+We notice God acting in the world around us and in our personal lives.
+Our love for Him begins to bloom and stretch out.
 Obedience develops into a pattern and we see that when we follow what is right and good our joy is solid.

 Prayer to trust and obey :